chargehound/chargehound-slate/source/includes/_overview.md

   "livemode": false,
   "error": {
     "status": 404,
-    "message": "A dispute with id 'puppy' was not found" }
+    "message": "A dispute with id 'puppy' was not found", "type": "not_found"
+  }
 }
 ```